pkmn/engine/src/lib/gen1/README.md

   (`-Dshowdown`):
   - if `showdown` is enabled, the RNG state consists of 4 bytes of zero-padding followed by the 64-bit seed, written in native-endianess
-  - otherwise the RNG state consists of 1 bytes of zero-padding, the 10 bytes of the seed, and finally the index pointing to which byte of the seed is currently being used
+  - otherwise the RNG state consists of 1 byte of zero-padding, the 10 bytes of the seed, and finally the index pointing to which byte of the seed is currently being used

 ### `Side`